A little bit

 I drove around Europe, experienced, worked and fell more and more in love with my own life.

 Covid-19 showed up, and I had to go home.
-Since then, I have spent most time in Denmark.
+I have spent a lot of time in Denmark.
 But I have had a wonderful time and enjoyed Denmark more than I expected.

 I now have Hugo, my new motorhome, which is an all-year-round home.
 I look forward to meeting the cold winters in it.
 You can read all about him on his own page HERE.